An intrinsic characterization of five points in a $\mathrm{CAT}(0)$ space: Four points in a space

 Recall that there are eleven simple undirected graphs on four vertices up to graph isomorphism, which are listed in \textsc{Figure} \ref{fig:4vertices-graphs}.
 We call them $G^{(4)}_1 ,\ldots , G^{(4)}_{11}$, respectively as in \textsc{Figure} \ref{fig:4vertices-graphs}.

 All graphs listed in \textsc{Figure} \ref{fig:4vertices-graphs} except the cycle graph $G^{(4)}_{8}$ satisfy the hypothesis of Proposition \ref{semicomplete-prop}, Corollary \ref{4-disconnected-corollary} or Corollary \ref{4-deg1-corollary}.
-Thus every metric space satisfies the $G(0)$-property whenever $G$ is a graph with four vertices that is not isomorphic to the cycle graph.
-Moreover, Lemma \ref{key-lemma} implies the following proposition.
+Thus every metric space satisfies the $G(0)$ conditions for all graphs $G$ with four vertices that is not isomorphic to the cycle graph.
+The following proposition follows from this observation and Lemma \ref{key-lemma}.